Quantum Spin Glass in the Two-Dimensional Disordered Heisenberg Model via Foundation Neural-Network Quantum States: Introduction

-From a numerical standpoint, understanding the effects of disorder in low-dimensional frustrated quantum systems remains an open challenge.
-Quantum Monte Carlo algorithms are hindered by the sign problem, and simulations of disordered systems have mostly been restricted to cases where this limitation is absent, such as the Ising spin glass in a transverse field~\cite{choi2023,kramer2024}, two-dimensional bipartite antiferromagnets with limited random site or bond dilution~\cite{sandvik2002}, or one-dimensional antiferromagnets with ferromagnetic bonds~\cite{sibei2015,fava2024}.
-In general, frustrated disordered magnets in two dimensions can only be tackled using exact diagonalization, which is limited to small system sizes~\cite{oitmaa2001,arrachea2001,rodriguez1995, uematsu2018, wu2024}, or with variational methods.
-Density Matrix Renormalization Group and related tensor network techniques have proven highly accurate even in two-dimensional disordered systems~\cite{ren2023}, but face significant limitations compared to their one-dimensional counterparts.
-These include the need for high-rank tensor structures, or alternatively, restrictions to quasi-one-dimensional geometries using low-rank tensors arranged along a snaked path~\cite{stoudenmire2012}.
+In general, studying frustrated disordered quantum magnets in two dimensions is notoriously challenging.
+Quantum Monte Carlo (QMC) algorithms are often hindered by the sign problem, while exact diagonalization is restricted to small system sizes~\cite{oitmaa2001,arrachea2001,rodriguez1995,uematsu2018,wu2024}.
+Density Matrix Renormalization Group (DMRG) and related tensor-network techniques have proven highly accurate even in two-dimensional disordered systems~\cite{ren2023}, but they face significant limitations compared to their one-dimensional counterparts.
+These include the need for high-rank tensor structures or, alternatively, restrictions to quasi-one-dimensional geometries using low-rank tensors arranged along a snaked path~\cite{stoudenmire2012}.
 Moreover, such approaches often struggle to efficiently implement fully periodic boundary conditions, which are important for mitigating finite-size effects.
-Regardless of the computational method employed, one of the main challenges in studying disordered systems lies in the large number of realizations required to precisely compute the disorder-average values of observables.
+Regardless of the computational method employed, one of the main challenges in studying disordered systems lies in the large number of realizations required to precisely compute disorder-averaged observables.

-In this Letter, we investigate the ground-state properties of the two-dimensional quantum Heisenberg model with binary bond disorder on nearest-neighbors couplings.
-This system is experimentally relevant as a model for the copper-oxygen sheets in lightly doped, insulating high-$T_c$ superconductors.
-According to Refs.~\cite{aharony1988,aharony1988b,frachet2020}, localized vacancies on oxygen sites induce effective ferromagnetic couplings between neighboring copper spins, leading to magnetic frustration and possible spin-glass phases.
-Specifically, using the Foundation Neural-Network Quantum States (FNQS) variational framework introduced in Ref.~\cite{rende2025foundation} we circumvent both the sign problem and boundary condition limitations, but most importantly, this method allows the efficient computation of disorder-averaged observables on large lattice sizes at the computational cost of only one variational optimization.